Atlanta, Georgia, Grandparents' Rights Attorney

 (C) There was an established pattern of regular visitation or child care by the grandparent with the child;

 (D) Any other circumstance exists indicating that emotional or physical harm would be reasonably likely to result if such visitation is not granted."

 It further establishes a rebuttable presumption that a child who is denied any contact with his or her grandparent or who is not provided some minimal opportunity for contact with his or her grandparent may suffer emotional injury that is harmful to such child's health.

 The new law is effective immediately.
 It revises Official Code of Georgia O.C.G.A. § 19-7-3.

 Contact Our Metro Atlanta Divorce Attorney

-Attorney Zezima has over 28 years of experience in family law, assisting grandparents in establishing their rights.
+Attorney Zezima has experience in family law since 1983, assisting grandparents in establishing their rights.
 To schedule a consultation, contact our Georgia child visitation attorney online or call us toll-free at 1-888-723-6102